Draugen (video game): Gameplay

 Draugen follows Edward Harden and Lissie, searching for Edward's missing sister Betty in Graavik.
 It is split into six chapters, where each chapter represents one day.
 During that time, Edward and Lissie go further into the mysteries by finding letters, exploring the areas, and putting all the clues together.
 In its noir-styled story narrative, Draugen deals with certain themes, including psychology, isolation, and trauma.
 There is an interactive component, where besides having dialogue choices, the players are able to engage with the world though objects (drawing in a personal journal, playing on a piano, ringing bells, and others).

 Development

 The game was developed for Windows, Mac and Linux.
 It was initially slated for a November 2014 release, the same month that Dreamfall Chapters was set to debut.
-Red Thread received a grant of NOK 850,000 (US$144,000) from the Norwegian Film Institute to produce the game.
-This made up the lion's share of the game's budget of NOK 1,192,546 (US$200,000).
+The development was supported by grants from the Norwegian Film Institute totaling 4 million NOK (approx. $375,000), as well as a grant of 150,000 Euros from the EU's Creative Europe project.
+The game also received 150,000 NOK (approx. $14,000) from Viken Filmsenter.

 The game was released on 29 May 2019 for Windows and on 21 February 2020 for PlayStation 4 and Xbox One.

+Reception

+Critical response

+The game received an aggregate score of 73/100, indicating "mixed or average" reviews on Metacritic.